-Everybody knows that wild salmon is a rich source of Omega-3, but few know that sablefish, commonly known by fishermen and others as black cod, have even more Omega-3 fatty acids than any wild salmon.
+It’s more commonly known that wild salmon is a rich source of Omega-3, but few know that sablefish, known by fishermen and others as black cod, have even more Omega-3 fatty acids than any wild salmon.
 Omega-3 fatty acids are believed to be good for the heart–they’re associated with a significant reduction in coronary artery diseases–and encourage brain cell membrane integrity and fluidity.
-Sablefish are loaded with on average 1.8 grams of Omega-3s per 100-gram serving versus 1.3 grams for wild king salmon.
+Sablefish are loaded with on average 1.8 grams of Omega-3s per 100-gram serving versus 1.3 grams for the wild king salmon.

 Our Alaska Gold sablefish comes from a fishermen-owned cooperative.
 Our Alaska Gold quality comes from our co-op’s impeccable standards and our integrity from being fishermen-owned.